-This can happen if you’re using a computer or program that hasn’t been updated for at least five years (that’s when Microsoft, Apple and others started providing replacement certificates with their updates).
+This can happen if you’re using a computer or program that hasn’t been updated since 2016 (that’s when Microsoft, Apple and others started providing replacement certificates with their updates).

 There are many pages online that talk about this in technical terms (here and here, for example), but the short answer to “how do I fix this” is to update your computer operating system if you can.
 That will fix everything.